Q: What is Amazon Systems Manager?

 Q: Who should use Distributor?

-Any AWS customer who regularly distributes software packages and wants a secure way to scale package management, a centralized repository for packages, or to eliminate the need for self-maintained distribution tooling should use Distributor.
-IT professionals who want to control who can create or update software packages and which versions are distributed to each AWS account will benefit from Distributor.
+Any Amazon customer who regularly distributes software packages and wants a secure way to scale package management, a centralized repository for packages, or to eliminate the need for self-maintained distribution tooling should use Distributor.
+IT professionals who want to control who can create or update software packages and which versions are distributed to each Amazon Web Services account will benefit from Distributor.

 Q: How much does Distributor cost?